We are Here for You, No Matter What

 As workplaces, schools, and communities around the country are confronted with concerns around COVID-19, the entire care team at Forensic Care & Advocacy is here to help you, no matter what.
 We know that this is a difficult time, and that uncertainty around the coronavirus may feel overwhelming for survivors already coping with trauma and stress.
 If you need to talk, we're here.
 If you need immediate care, our doors remain open at all Spectrum Health Lakeland Emergency Departments.

 Our team is available for assistance 24 hours a day, seven days a week in all Spectrum Health Lakeland Emergency Departments or by phone anytime at 269.930.0005.

-Forensic Care & Advocacy (formerly known as SANE) at Spectrum Health Lakeland has been providing specialized medical forensic evaluations since 2009.
-Our healthcare professional refer patients of all ages to our team of specially trained nurses.
+Forensic Care & Advocacy (formerly known as SANE) at Spectrum Health Lakeland has been providing specialized medical evaluations since 2009.
+Through crisis intervention and emotional support including continual advocacy, legal advocacy, and counseling, we provide care for survivors of

 We're Here for You